Donate

 Don't let asthma hold you back from being active.
 Physical activity benefits your overall health and lung health!
 Generally, people with asthma can participate in all types of exercise, along with guidance from your healthcare provider.
 Learn more about exercise and asthma

-With asthma, you are at greater risk for serious complications from influenza (flu) and pneumonia.
+With asthma, you are at greater risk for serious complications from influenza (flu), pneumonia and other respiratory illnesses such as respiratory syncytial virus (RSV), COVID-19 and pertussis (whooping cough).
 To protect yourself against the flu you should be immunized every year.
 The seasonal flu virus changes slightly every year and that is why it is important for you to get vaccinated every season.
-See where you can get the flu vaccine.
-There are two pneumonia vaccines.
-The Pneumovax 23 vaccine is important to get at least once, and sometimes a booster shot is recommended.
-Prevnar 13 is recommended for older adults.
-Ask your healthcare provider if it is time for your pneumonia shot.
+Learn more about flu vaccination and see who is recommended to get the flu vaccine.

 Emotional stress is a common trigger for asthma.
 Here are some basic tips to help reduce stress.